VAIJ-TEJAS/Articles/Introduction to Automation using Python/draft1.md

 - **Graceful Failure**: Handle exceptions in a way that allows the script to fail gracefully, ensuring that it exits cleanly without causing further issues.

-- **Raising Exceptions**: Raise exceptions when necessary to indicate errors or exceptional conditions that cannot be handled within the script.

 - **Testing**: Write automated tests to verify error-handling logic and ensure that exceptions are handled correctly under different scenarios.

 - **Fallback Mechanisms**: Implement fallback mechanisms or alternative strategies to handle errors and continue script execution if possible.

 # Real-World Automation Examples

 - **Backup Automation**: Schedule regular backups of critical data to prevent loss in case of hardware failure or data corruption.
 - **Server Maintenance**: Automate routine server maintenance tasks such as software updates, disk cleanup, and system reboots.